kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 But I wasn't satisfied with it.
 Why?
 I would enumerate 3 problems about this project.

 1. The codeset of [Visual Testing In katalon Studio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project is too complicated.
 The project contains 28 Test Cases, 7 Test Suites, 4 Test Suite Collections, 1 Test Listener, 12 Keywords.
 After 3 years, I forgot them and unable to maintain them any longer.
 2. The project enables me to compare a pair of 2 screenshots of Web pages in PNG image format.
-No more functionality is provides.
-More often I wanted to compare 2 texts scraped from web.
+That's all.
+Not enough.
+Often I wanted to compare 2 texts scraped from web.
 E.g, 2 HTML files as Web Page source; 2 JSON files downloaded from a Web Service.
-3. The project isn't packaged.
-It isn't distributable to others easily.
-It's too hard for people to reuse the codeset of the project to implement their own "Visual Testing" for their custom targets.
+3. The project isn't distributable to others easily because it isn't packaged.
+It's too hard for people to reuse the codeset of the project to achieve their own "Visual Testing" for their custom targets.

-## New achievement
+## My new development

 In 2021 July-August, I have developed a new project named [`materialstore`](https://github.com/kazurayam/materialstore).
-It is a small "object store" written in Groovy.
+It is a domain-specifc storage system written in Groovy.
 In this project I have re-designed and re-implemented my idea from scratch.
 I have achieved the followings.

 ### (1) Simpler codeset

 The `materialstore` provides a self-contained API in Groovy, which encapsulates all of the useful functionalities of the previous [Visual Testing In katalon Studio](https://github.com/kazurayam/VisualTestingInKatalonStudio) project.
 A single Test Case in Katalon Studio empowered by the `materialstore` library can achieve whole job equivalent to the previous one.
 No need to struggle with that many components (28 Test Cases + 7 Test Suites + 4 Test Suite Collections + 1 Test Listener + 12 Keywords).

-### (2) Material Object store indexed by metadata
+### (2) Custom file system indexed by metadata

-By the word "material" I mean any type of files downloaded from Web applications during automated tests.
-Screenshot images (PNG), Web page source (HTML), JSON and XML responded by Web Services --- I call all of these "materials".
+By the word *material"* I mean any type of files downloaded from Web applications during automated tests.
+Screenshot images (PNG), Web page source (HTML), JSON and XML responded by Web Services --- I call all of these as *materials*.

 The `materialstore` provides capability of materializing (storing) files downloaded from web sites in a pre-designed directory structure (I call it the "**store**").
-It is a small "object store".

 An application writes files into the *"store"* associating *"metadata"*.
 The *"materials"* in the "store" are indexed by the associcated *metadata*.
 An application retrieves files from the store by *metadata* as key.
 An application does not look up files by name (Path).
-In turn, the application is not responsible for deciding and remembering the path of materials.
+The application is no longer responsible for deciding and remembering the path of physical files.

- A *metadata* of a material in the store is an instance of `java.util.Map<String, String>` with arbitrary key and value pairs.
-You can programme any kind of *metadata* and associate it to materials so that the materials are clearly identified.
-For example, you can associate the URL from which the web resource was retrieved; or you can associate the name of browser ("Chrome", "FireFox", "Safari", etc) which you used to take the screenshots; or you can associate the name of "Execution Profile" you used when you executed your Test Case in Katalon Studio.
+ A *metadata* of a material in the store is merely an instance of `java.util.Map<String, String>` with arbitrary key and value pairs.
+You can programme any kind of *metadata* and associate it to each materials so that the materials are clearly identified.
+For example, you can associate the URL from which the web resource was retrieved; or you can associate the name of browser ("Chrome", "FireFox", "Safari", etc) which you used to take the screenshots; or you can associate the name of "Execution Profile" in Katalon Studio which you applied when you executed your Test Case.

 Metadata composition is entirely up to the user application.
 Composing metadata is a bit difficult part of the `materialstore` library.
-It looks similar to the database table design in SQL-backed application.
+It looks similar to designing database table in SQL-backed application.

 ### (3) Packaged in a jar

 The artifact of `materialstore` is distributed as a single jar file.
 The jar file is available at the [Maven Central Repository](https://mvnrepository.com/artifact/com.kazurayam/materialstore).
-Therefore any Java/Groovy-based application can automate downloading the `materialstore-x.x.x.jar` to resolve dependency using Gradle and Maven.
+Any Java/Groovy-based application can automate downloading the `materialstore-x.x.x.jar` to resolve dependency using the build tools (Gradle, Maven, Ant).

 ### (4) Usable outside Katalon Studio